-There little doubt that in most societies pornography is viewed as harmful -- even without a need for proof.
+In most societies pornography is viewed as harmful -- even without the need for proof.
 To a great extent these views shape reality.

 For example, if pornography is seen as being degrading to women (and generally not to men, which is obviously a dual standard), then to a great extent believing that makes it so.

-As pornography becomes commonplace and even more accepted, and we seem to be headed in that direction, its harmful effects will diminish.
+As pornography becomes even more accepted, and we seem to be headed in that direction, its harmful effects will diminish.

 Although moralists will continue to oppose this eventuality,